Some journal entries from last fall before a show

 Monday September 22nd

-My task is to stay focused and I am, mostly.
-Last night was fun, dinner at Bad Animal with friends.
-I found some great books too, including a book of paintings by Francesco Clemente at Mary Boone Gallery in 2007.
 Good book store!
 Luka is a scientist from Croatia and thinks in this old world way, stoically, especially when he talks about Fascism.
-The way everyone talked about how it will unfold here makes me feel afraid, like the ground is crumbling away under my feet.
+Over dinner everyone was getting so riled up about it, predicting how it will unfold here.
+I’m filled with dread, like the ground is crumbling away under my feet.

-On top of that, the earthquake in the middle of the night was scary.
+On top of that, the earthquake in the middle of the night was terrifying.
 Is the world actually collapsing?
 I had to look at this image of Vivienne Westwood in her Cinderella outfit until I calmed down.

 Monday